Get in touch - 0800 1357420

 John and Glenda moved into their new home in 2019.

 Celia explains: “The idea was that I would stay with them to help them move and settle into their new home.
 I came with them to Wadswick Green and had actually just found a place for myself when the Covid-19 crisis hit.
 I’m having to stay put for the time being, so now I am self-isolating with them.
 It’s been really good at Wadswick Green, the staff have been wonderful.”

 To help them prepare their move, Wadswick Green offered the couple a number of complimentary hours of their assisted moving services.
 As part of this, a dedicated move planner had a talk with them and advised them on how to proceed.
 The rest of the move was handled by Celia.

-“I coordinated everything, and I must say it can seem daunting at first,

-    particularly when it comes to decluttering - I sympathise with all the

-    challenges.
-But honestly, once it’s all done and dusted, and you see your

-    parents comfortably settled in their new home, it’s all worth it.”
+“I coordinated everything, and I must say it can seem daunting at first, particularly when it comes to decluttering - I sympathise with all the challenges.
+But honestly, once it’s all done and dusted, and you see your parents comfortably settled in their new home, it’s all worth it.”

-    The couple’s home is located in Wadswick Green’s Almond Close development,

-    which opened in February 2019.
-The apartment features a spacious kitchen,

-    waist-height appliances throughout and boasts an open-plan layout that

-    creates an inviting and comfortable atmosphere.
-Glenda uses a wheelchair, so

-    this was particularly important to her.
-There is also a private balcony,

-    which John particularly enjoys spending time on in the warmer weather.
+The couple’s home is located in Wadswick Green’s Almond Close development, which opened in February 2019.
+The apartment features a spacious kitchen, waist-height appliances throughout and boasts an open-plan layout that creates an inviting and comfortable atmosphere.
+As Glenda uses a wheelchair this was particularly important to her.
+There is also a private balcony, which John particularly enjoys spending time on in the warmer weather.